[Recipe 2] BAKED FILO PASTRY SAMOSAS

 Bake for 15–20 minutes, or until golden.
 Serve hot with Easy spiced tomato chutney.

-If using refrigerated Keema Mattar (not frozen) this recipe is suitable to freeze.
+- If using refrigerated Keema mattar (not frozen) this recipe is suitable to freeze.
 Freeze cooked samosas, for up to 3 months.
 Place baking paper between the layers.
 When serving, allow to defrost overnight in the fridge.
-Reheat in a hot oven, for about 5 minutes.
+Reheat in a hot oven, covered with foil, for 5–10 minutes.